 You need a PCP so that your health can be checked regularly to catch any problems early on (so that they don’t become worse).
 Your PCP can help you make smart choices to stay healthy.
-He or she can talk with you about health risks which result from your decisions about such as smoking, alcohol, sex, seat belts, and nutrition, and give you advice about treatments.
+He or she can talk with you about health risks which result from your decisions about smoking, marijuana, alcohol, sex, sunscreen, seat belts, and nutrition, and give you advice about healthy behaviors and/or treatments.
 If you have a serious or unusual medical problem, your PCP can refer you to a specialist, someone who knows much more about that specific kind of problem.

 Who can be a primary care provider?

 A PCP can be a doctor, nurse-practitioner, or physician’s assistant (PA).
 Nurse-practitioners and PA’s are trained to perform many parts of primary care.

 Nurse-practitioners are required to work with a doctor or physician in some states, but can work alone in others.
 PA’s are required to work with a doctor.
 They perform regular check-ups and help address your problems.

 What should I look for in a PCP?

 Decide if you want your health care provider to be a woman or a man, or if it doesn’t matter.
 You should feel comfortable with your PCP, since it’s important to share personal information and any health problems with him/her.
 You need to find a health care provider who will listen to your concerns and answer your questions, and takes the time to explain things clearly to you.
 It’s a good idea to try to find a health care provider who has an office near where you live or go to school.